 on Jan 01, 0001

 Chatting with Jack Callahan immediately reveals one thing: he loves the craft of architecture.
-This may not be surprising as vetreran project architect, what you will find though, is that his work is so much more than his job, It’s truly his passion.
+This may not be surprising as a veteran project architect, but what you will find though, is that his work is so much more than his job, it’s truly his passion.

 Mr. Callahan found his love for design the way a lot of kids in his generation did, through the wonderful world of Legos.
 But pair his Lego love with the original Star Wars films and what you’re left with isn’t Jack.
 Plenty of people grew up loving both and didn’t turn to the craft.
 No, it was a specific set of circumstances that brought Jack to where he is today.

-Growing up in the heart of the rural Midwest, Jack saw his parents work hard to afford his wellbeing.
+Growing up in the heart of the rural Midwest, Jack saw his parents work hard to afford his well-being.
 When I say work hard, I mean it literally.
 Jack’s father is a now retired professional boxer/firefighter who instilled in him the importance of dedication to your craft.
-His mother, who instructs elementary school students, taught him the importance of creative endeavors.
-And, like any hard-working Hoosier from northern Indiana, Jack was thrilled to study at the University of Notre Dame.
-It was there that his childhood entertainment started to shape the trajectory of his career.
+His mother, an elementary school educator, taught him the importance of creative endeavors.
+And, like any proud Hoosier, Jack was thrilled to study at the University of Notre Dame.
+It was there that his childhood interests started to shape the trajectory of his career.

-Whether across the world or across the city, Mr. Callahan loves to authentically experience cultures through travel.
-While the pandemic prevented any long-distance traveling, it also allowed Jack the opportunity to bike around the city and to construction job sites, a habit he picked up from none of than bba Principal, Gary Beyerl.
-Jack works closely on projects with Gary and recalled some of the work he’s most proud of working on with him.
+Whether around the world or across the city, Mr. Callahan loves to authentically experience cultures through travel.
+While the pandemic prevented any long-distance traveling, it also allowed Jack the opportunity to bike around the city and to construction job sites, a habit he picked up from none other than BBA Principal, Gary Beyerl.
+Jack works closely on projects with Gary and recalled some of their favorite collaborations.